Chicken and Steak Fajitas for a Crowd — Done in 20 Minutes

 Using 1 lb steak and 1 lb chicken (2 lbs total), this recipe serves 6–8 people.
 My family of seven eats this comfortably with a full toppings spread.
 If you are feeding a larger crowd — say 12–15 people — simply double the recipe and cook in two batches rather than crowding everything into one pan.
 A crowded pan steams the meat instead of searing it, and you lose the whole texture of a great fajita.

-- Cajun Chicken Pasta — The Easiest 30-Minute Dinner for a Crowd — creamy, bold, and one of the most-viewed recipes on the channel
+- Cajun Chicken Pasta — creamy, bold, 30 minutes flat — one of the most-loved recipes on the site.

 Want a little note from my table every Saturday?
 Join my weekly newsletter — recipes, family moments, and whatever’s happening at the Longstreth house.
 Sign up here.